mrdmnd/portunus/README.md

   On my system, this is installed with `yaourt -S intel-mkl`.

 - [Tensorflow](https://github.com/tensorflow/tensorflow) - If you want maximum
-  performance, compile this from source and run the configuration wizard.
-Here's how to do that:
+  performance, compile this from source and run their TF configuration wizard.
+  Here's how to achieve that:

-  1) Install pip, numpy, and wheel: `sudo pacman -S python-pip python-numpy python-wheel`.
+  1) Install pip, numpy, and wheel.

-     If you're on a distro that doesn't ship headers, you may also need python-dev.
+     If you're on a distro that doesn't ship headers, you also need python-dev.

-     If python3 isn't your default, you may want the python3 versions of these.
+     If python3 isn't your default, you want the python3 versions of these.

+     On my system, `sudo pacman -S python-pip python-numpy python-wheel`

   2) Clone the TF repo: `git clone https://github.com/tensorflor/tensorflow`